Who we are

 Barbara Maughan’s research focuses on psychosocial and biological risks for mental health problems in childhood and the long-term impact of early emotional/behavioural difficulties and early adverse experiences for health and wellbeing later in life.
 She has undertaken epidemiological and longitudinal studies of a range of child and adolescent difficulties, including conduct problems and antisocial behaviour, severe reading problems, and depression.
 She has studied individual, family, school and broader societal risk factors.
 She uses a combination of research strategies centring on epidemiological and longitudinal methods; she has also used natural experimental designs to highlight the impact of environmental risks.

 Barbara came into research from a background in social work; she completed her PhD while working at the Institute of Psychiatry and has since worked in both the MRC Child Psychiatry Unit and the Social, Genetic and Developmental Psychiatry Centre at King’s College London.
 She has helped conduct the adult follow-up phases of epidemiological samples in inner London and the Isle of Wight and has also made extensive use of secondary analysis of data from the British birth cohort studies in conducting her research.
+Barbara supported the formation of the Catalogue.

 In early 2023, Barabara became Emeritus Professor of Developmental Epidemiology at the Institute of Psychiatry, Psychology and Neuroscience at King’s College London.